julienlag/quickTrackHub/README.md

 ## Usage
 Copy `trackHubDefinition.json` to your target, *web-accessible* directory, and edit it according to your needs.
-The following properties *must* be changed:
+The values of the following properties *must* be changed:

   - `trackHubAssociatedEmail`: your email